ligato/docs/docs/user-guide/concepts.md

 If the object is a route, then the proto.Message contained in the [route.proto](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/l3/route.proto) file will define destination network, next_hop, outgoing interface and so on.

-The combination of the model, and proto.Message are used to define the northbound `protobuf APIs`
+The combination of the model and proto.Message are used to define the northbound `protobuf APIs`.

 ![model-proto-KV-store](../img/user-guide/model-proto-KV-store.svg)